RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/01-Setup-RIPE-Database-Mirror.md

     - Start the server and check that the mirrored source is working:

-            ./whois.init start
+            start whois with the previous command
             <wait>
             telnet localhost 1043
             -s RIPE-GRS 193.0.0.1 - 193.0.7.255

-    - If the query is successful, we can proceed with [Setup automatic updating with NRTM](Near-Real-Time-Mirroring.md#near-real-time-Mirroring(nrtm)).
+    - If the query is successful, we can proceed with [Setup automatic updating with NRTM](Near-Real-Time-Mirroring.md#near-real-time-Mirroring).